-Second Rule

-Proper specification of Tasks & Responsibilities
+Rule 2: Proper specification of Tasks & Responsibilities

-Brief note about how the company's determines tasks and responsibilities policy, duties of board members and executive management in addition to the power and authority that is delegated to the Executive Management.
+Brief note about how the company defines the policy for the roles, responsibilities and duties of Board of Directors and Executive Management as well as the authorities and powers delegated to the Executive Management.

-The Company has clearly specified the duties and responsibilities of the Board of Directors and the Executive Management in the adopted policies and regulations in such way as to reflect a balance in the power and authority between the Board of Directors and the Executive Management.
-The Board of Directors vested the Executive Management with certain authorities for specific periods of time regarding several financial and administrative aspects in line with the requirements of the Capital Markets Authority.
+The Company has clearly specified the duties and responsibilities of the Board of Directors and the Executive Management in the adopted policies and regulations in such way as to reflect a balance in the powers and responsibilities between the Board of Directors and the Executive Management.
+The Board of Directors vested the Executive Management with certain authorities for specific periods of time with regard to several financial and administrative aspects in line with the requirements of the Capital Markets Authority.

-The company's board of directors performs its core functions and responsibilities, which includes the following:
+The Company's Board of Directors Performs its core functions and responsibilities, which include the following:

-- 1. Approves the company's key objectives, strategies, and policies. - 2.
-Approves the capital structure that best suits the company and its financial objectives. - 3.
-Approves the organizational and functional structures in the company and review them on a regular basis. - 4.
-Approves the estimated annual budgets and approves the interim and annual financial statements. - 5.
-Supervises the main capital expenditure and ownership and disposal of assets. - 6.
-Determines the dividend policy. - 7.
-Ensures that the company complies with the policies and procedures designed to observe the regulations enforced in the company and the internal regulations. - 8.
-Ensures the accuracy and integrity of the data and information that should be disclosed according to the policies and laws of disclosure and transparency in the company. - 9.
-Sets up the Company's corporate governance system, which does not conflict with the corporate governance rules issued by the CMA, review it in full, and supervise its effectiveness whenever necessary.
+- 1. Approves the company's objectives, strategies, and policies. - 2.
+Determine the capital structure that best suits the company and its financial objectives. - 3.
+Approve the organizational and functional structures in the company and review them on a regular basis. - 4.
+Approve the estimated annual budgets and approve the interim and annual financial statements. - 5.
+Supervise the main capital expenditure and ownership and disposal of assets. - 6.
+Determine the dividend policy. - 7.
+Ensure that the company complies with the policies and procedures designed to observe the regulations enforced in the company and its internal regulations. - 8.
+Ensure the accuracy and integrity of the data and information that must be disclosed according to the policies and laws of disclosure and transparency in the company. - 9.
+Establish corporate governance system, which does not conflict with the corporate governance rules issued by the CMA, review it in full, and supervise its effectiveness whenever necessary.

-- 10. Ensures the accuracy of financial and accounting systems including all related systems to financial reports. - 11.
-Ensures the implementation of regulatory systems to measure and manage risks. - 12.
-Develops a policy to regulate the relationship with the stakeholders to preserve their rights. - 13.
-Develops a mechanism to regulate the relationship with all relevant parties. - 14.
-Verifies the transparency and clarity of the organization structure of the company, which allows a decision-making process, achieving the principles of the governance, and splitting between the authorities and the power of the board of directors and the executive management. - 15.
-Supervises, and monitors the performance of the executive management's members, and ensures that they are executing all the duties assigned to them. - 16.
-Issues the granted remuneration regulations to the employees. - 17.
-Assigns or eliminates any member of theexecutive management, CEO or his equivalent.
+- 10. Ensure the accuracy of financial and accounting systems including all related systems to financial reports. - 11.
+Ensure the implementation of regulatory systems to measure and manage risks. - 12.
+Develop a policy to regulate the relationship with the stakeholders to preserve their rights. - 13.
+Develop a mechanism to regulate the relationship with all relevant parties. - 14.
+Verify the transparency and clarity of the organization structure of the company, which allows a decision making process, achieving the principles of the governance, and splitting between the authorities and the power of the board of directors and the executive management. - 15.
+Supervise, and monitor the performance of the executive management's members, and ensure that they are executing all the duties assigned to them. - 16.
+Issue the granted remuneration regulations to the employees. - 17.
+Assign or eliminate any member of the executive management, CEO or his equivalent. - 18.
+Develop a plan/policy to integrate sustainability factors into the company's overall strategy, key action plans, and risk measurement and management processes if necessary.